A-tanveer/text-classification-and-extraction-of-numbers/README.md

 The developed algorithm has

-  -accuracy of 91% in finding desired numbe
+  - accuracy of 91% in finding desired number
-  -accuracy of 96% in marking duplicate news
+  - accuracy of 96% in marking duplicate news